aeternity/protocol/channels/ON-CHAIN.md

 deposit.

 While it could be desirable to allow anyone to deposit into a channel, we are going to restrict deposits to the peers of a channel.
-That means, the `from` field MUST be an address of one of the participants of the targeted channel and the standard transaction fee MUST be paid by the `from` account.
+That means, the `from_id` field MUST be an address of one of the participants of the targeted channel and the standard transaction fee MUST be paid by the `from` account.